staazmeister/word-day-scheduler/README.md

 ```

 ## Why this project is important
-The purpose of this project is apply our newly learned skills in HTML, CSS, and JavaScript.
+The purpose of this project is apply our newly learned skills listed below:

-Skills to be implemented on this project are:
 -HTML
 -CSS
 -JavaScript